KazanPlovaProductHack/LLM_Cleaner/README.md

 - Pre-configured Grafana dashboards for monitoring chat rudeness and inappropriate behavior
 - InfluxDB data source setup in Grafana
-- Docker Compose file for easy deployment
+- Docker Compose files for easy deployment

 # Sending data to the Inference Service: